 Angie graduated from Indiana State University with a Bachelor of Science in Interior Design.
 Prior to joining the FBi team, Angie was a kitchen and bath sales consultant in Lafayette, IN.
 In 2012, she started with FBi as the Inside Sales/Marketing Assistant.
-Today she holds the role as Marketing Project Manager.
+Today she holds the role of Sr. Marketing and Inside Sales Manager.
 Angie grew up in a farming community and has always enjoyed helping her family on the farm.
-A past 10 year 4-H Member, her passion for livestock pursued her to take a career in the agriculture field.
-Her and her husband live in Northwest Indiana with their two daughters.
+A past 10-year 4-H Member, her passion for livestock pursued her to take a career in the agriculture field.
+She and her husband live in Northwest Indiana with their two daughters.
 In her free time, she enjoys outdoor leisure activities and spending time with friends and family.

-Why is Pole Barn Maintenance Important?
+Why Is Pole Barn Maintenance Crucial?

 Let’s think of this analogy…

 If you find a hole in your favorite blue jeans and do nothing about it, what happens to the hole?
 It gets bigger and bigger over time.

 The same analogy can be applied to post-frame construction.
 Your small problem (e.g., metal roofing leak) will multiply and cause other structural damages (e.g., rotted roof purlins).
 Regular pole barn maintenance will help you avoid these building repairs.

 4 Pole Barn Maintenance Tips You Need to Know